 While marinated kangaroo served with kumera chips and medallions of ostrich are house specialities, local game and seafood take pride of place and there is also a choice of local favourites including a variety of steak and chicken dishes; vegetarians also have a choice of three interesting dishes including Asian vegetable crepes with sweet soy and sesame dressing and served with a sweet potato purée.

-Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock, has earned a reputation for good food using locally sourced seasonal produce served in an informal environment at reasonable prices.
+Uluru which, incidentally, takes its name from the aboriginal name for the world-famous Ayer’s Rock, has earned a reputation for good food using locally sourced seasonal produce served in an informal environment at reasonable prices, notably on the lunch, early dinner menu and Sunday Super Saver menus.

 Service is casual and very friendly, as befits an Australian restaurant, and this is a popular and busy spot in the evenings.